geoffles/geoffles.github.io/_posts/2015-11-28-msbuild-scheme.markdown

 From root, simply: `createTargets .\SomeProject\SomeProject.csproj`

-This will be available on my github in the not too distant future.
+Check out my github for a sample repo.